apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

         return BIGQUERY_JOB_DETAILS_LINK_FMT.format(job_id=job_id)

-Having sensors return XOM values
+Having sensors return XCOM values
 --------------------------------
 In Airflow 2.3, sensor operators will be able to return XCOM values.
 This is achieved by returning an instance of the ``PokeReturnValue`` object at the end of the ``poke()`` method: